Tesla says it has turned over documents to feds

 Bloomberg News reported Tuesday morning that the Justice Department is running a criminal probe parallel to an investigation by the Securities and Exchange Commission.
 The news service cited two people familiar with the matter that it did not identify.

-Tesla said it was contacted by prosecutors after CEO Elon Musk tweeted last month that funding was secured to take the company private.
+Tesla said it was contacted by prosecutors after Musk tweeted last month while driving to the airport that funding was secured to take the company private.
 The announcement raised the stock price 11 percent in one day, but it has since fallen.

 Later the company admitted that funding wasn't lined up and eventually Musk abandoned the idea.